-Buying a wifi cameras is a quick and often affordable way to improve home security, or just keep an eye on the dog when at work.
+Buying a wifi camera is a quick and often affordable way to improve home security, or just keep an eye on the dog when at work.
 If you're also looking for the best dash cam to fit to your car, we've got a separate guide for that too.

 Extra features to look out for include infrared night vision, a flood light, motion detection, and ways of connecting to smart home platforms like Amazon Alexa, Google Assistant and Apple HomeKit, as well as the automation platform IFTTT (If This, Then That).
 Many Wi-fi cameras provide a live video feed for free, but then demand you pay a monthly fee to view recorded footage stored in the cloud.

 1. Logitech Circle 2

 Compact and with an extra-wide field of view, this is a fully-featured indoor and outdoor camera

 Resolution: 1080p Full HD | Night Vision: Yes, up to 15 feet | Smart home integration: Yes, Alexa, Google Assistant, HomeKit and IFTTT | Cloud storage: Yes, free for 24 hours | Audio: Two-way | Local storage: No

 The Logitech Circle 2 is a weather-resistant Wi-Fi camera.
 It is compact and designed to be used either indoors or outdoors, and has a claimed battery life of up to three months, based on two events being recorded each day.
 More frequent use will see this fall to 30 days, Logitech says, although a weather-proof power cable is available separately.